aliens9889/react-animation/README.md

 And of course **react-transition-group** it is not the only one dependency that you can use for this.
 There is another ones you could use and probably have the same results or feel more controfable with that.

+And if want to know more about this dependency you can check here [repo](https://github.com/reactjs/react-transition-group) or here [Doc Page](https://reactcommunity.org/react-transition-group/)

 ### Keep Learning.
-Keep practice and have patience xD
+Keep practice and have patience!.